ahkscript/ASPDM/Specifications/Database.md

 | forumurl      | (**Optional**, **Recommended**) ahkscript.org forum topic URL                            |
 | screenshot    | (**Optional**) Filename of the screenshot to be displayed                                |

-_**Licenses:**_ packages submitted to ahkscript.org without the license attribute filled in are assumed to be released under the [ahkscript.org Default Package License](License.md).
+_**Licenses :**_ packages submitted to ahkscript.org without the license attribute filled in are assumed to be released under the [ahkscript.org Default Package License](License.md).

 ### Package Repository-only attributes